Ph.D. Students

 Madeline Morrell

 Bio: Madeline received her B.S. in Mechanical Engineering, Certificate in International Engineering, and Certificate in Engineering for Energy Sustainability from the University of Wisconsin-Madison in 2023.
 She worked at the Solar Energy Lab (SEL) researching the effects of various nozzle geometries in multiphase flow applications.
 Madeline also worked at the Energy Transport & Conversion Laboratory where she assisted in designing a modular testing facility for thermophotovoltaics.
-As a Ph.D. student in Mechanical Engineering at Georgia Tech, she currently researches thermochemical energy storage systems with the hope of assisting in the decarbonization of heating for building applications.
+As a Ph.D. student in Mechanical Engineering at Georgia Tech, her research focuses on thermochemical energy storage systems for decarbonizing buildings.
+Maddie is a recipient of the DOE’s Innovation in Buildings (IBUILD) Graduate Research Fellowship.
 When not in the lab or classroom, Madeline enjoys baking, dancing, and traveling.

 Elyssa Ferguson

 Bio: Elyssa received her B.S. in Mechanical Engineering at the University of Maryland, Baltimore County (UMBC) in 2020.
 She conducted summer research at Vanderbilt University in the Pint Lab, where she investigated cathode materials for magnesium-ion batteries.
 Elyssa also conducted summer research at the University of Chicago in the Jaeger Lab, where she studied the movement of macroscopic granular particles under stress for soft robotics applications.
 Currently, she is a GEM Fellow pursuing her M.S. in Mechanical Engineering at Georgia Tech, with a research focus on developing sustainably engineered composites as building materials.
-This work is supported by a fellowship from the Renewable Bioproducts Institute (RBI) at Georgia Tech.
+Elyssa is a recipient of a fellowship from the Renewable Bioproducts Institute (RBI) at Georgia Tech.
 Elyssa’s hobbies include photography and dancing.

 Email: Elyssa Ferguson